1. Gautama Buddha was born in __________.

 Explanation: It prescribes the code of conduct for monks and nuns.

-53. The Sutta Pitaka contains:
+53. The Sutta Pitaka contains__________.

 A) Sayings and sermons of Buddha